Software Testing in Startups

 The type of software testing which needs to be incorporated depends mainly on the project that you are working on and the type of testing chosen will greatly affect the quality of the software or application.

 In this article, we will discuss software testing in startups.
 Challenges and different strategies that are employed for Software Testing and Quality Assurance process in startups.

-Whenever someone installs an app in their mobile phone or installs software in their personal computer the one thing they expect is that the app or the software should work properly and also it should run smoothly.
+Whenever someone installs an app on their mobile phone or installs software on their personal computer the one thing they expect is that the app or the software should work properly and also it should run smoothly.

-If an app or a software loses data, crashes all the time, gives us the wrong answer or it runs too slowly, then the customer using the app become really frustrated, you might know the feeling because this kind of problems is common with many applications nowadays.
+If an app or software loses data, crashes all the time, gives us the wrong answer or it runs too slowly, then the customer using the app becomes really frustrated, you might know the feeling because this kind of problem is common with many applications nowadays.

 These bugs and defect software or application might turn out to be costly for both the developer and the client.
 And when we consider a startup there is so much on the line, they have wasted so many resources to develop an app or software and when it causes a problem then every effort and resource is just down the drain.
 That’s the main reason why a software startup or any other organization requires a testing process and a quality assurance process.

 The statistics that come from several studies also prove that the errors and the bugs in software cost so much of the resources.
 According to a study conducted in 2002 by the Department of Commerce’s National Institute of Standards and Technology (NIST), the errors and the bugs in the software are so prevalent and detrimental that they cost up to $59.5 billion per year to the U.S. economy which is roughly 0.6% of the United States’ gross domestic product.